philzook58/philzook58.github.io/_drafts/2020-07-10-Reifying_the_Stack_with_Lenses_Dialectica.markdown

 wordpress_id: 2839
 ---

+Tyoed contracts hinze

+What if any relationship is there between contracts and refinement types?
+It kind of feels like they are both gimped in what they can talk about in similar ways.
+One so they can be resolved by smt and one at runtime.
+Refinment types have one more layer of symbolism, one more layer of quantifier available.

+(x, bad -> Error)

+What to fix suggestion - by analogy with backwards mode

+(x, what's wrong -> )
+Not just a predicate a -> Bool, but a -> Reason/Correction

+https://cstheory.stackexchange.com/questions/5228/relationship-between-contracts-and-dependent-typing?rq=1 Krishnasawmi - pairs of assertions bnlaming contex.
+Model contravariance by swapping

+Undoing dynamic typing - benton http://citeseerx.ist.psu.edu/viewdoc/download?doi=10.1.1.69.8486&rep=rep1&type=pdf

+Could contracts be useful in Coq? {x | x > 0} downcst to Int, but a contracted Int?
+Which is?   (x, Nat -> Bool) ? a decision procuedre for x > 0?

 Proofs going down counterexamples comin back
 Over approximations going down, countexamples coming back CEGIS - consider that i used generators in my python interval thing